Melanie-J-Baker/odin-book-api/README.md

 - Users must sign in to see anything except the sign-in page.
 - Users should be able to sign in using your chosen authentication method.
-- Users can send follow requests to other users.
+- Users can send friend requests to other users.
 - Users can create posts (begin with text only).
 - Users can like posts.
 - Users can comment on posts.